While the Coast is famous for many things – beaches, pelicans, oysters, to name just a few – fashion hasn’t always been at the forefront.

 With Bohemian Traders transformed into a successful online clothing business, Emily bravely opened her first bricks-and-mortar store right here on the Coast.

-The Erina store, which opened last year, has become a mecca for Coasties in search of boho chic wardrobe staples.
+The Erina store, which opened in 2016, has become a mecca for Coasties in search of boho chic wardrobe staples.

 There is a lot of classic white, denim, and of course stripes.